 - The Ultimate Postpartum Care Kit (Natural and Non-Toxic)

 As you were able to read, some of the birthing stories shared here today were not perfect.

 Some moms were surprised, some “birth plans” didn’t go according to plan, and some went exactly as hoped.
 However, despite the turn of events, there is one thing all of these birth stories have in common—these women were able to find positive moments, which helped make the overall experience a “positive birth story.”

 Some of the things these moms accredited their positive birthing experiences to were:

 - Previous childbirth experience.

-As you get ready to embark on your own birthing journey I encourage you to keep an open mind and a positive outlook.
-Learn all you can, prepare as much as you can, but most of all trust the process, listen to your body, and keep your eyes on the prize… as beautiful baby/babies await you!
+As you prepare to embark on your birthing journey, I encourage you to keep an open mind and a positive outlook.
+Learn all you can, prepare as much as you can, but most of all, trust the process, listen to your body, and keep your eyes on the prize… as beautiful baby/babies await you!

 Wishing you a happy, healthy, and positive birth story, my friend!

 Do you have a positive birth story you would like to share?
 Please tell us in the comments below…